What's Happening?

 On July 1, 2026, the U.S. Drug Enforcement Administration (DEA) sent two Notices of Intent (NOI) to the Federal Register announcing plans to temporarily place 7-Hydroxymitragynine (7-OH) and related synthetic compounds into Schedule I of the Controlled Substances Act.

-The ban takes affect on August 5th, 2026 which means that the manufacture, distribution, sale, and possession of covered 7-OH products will be federally prohibited and subject to criminal, civil, and administrative penalties.
+The ban takes affect on or after August 5th, 2026 which means that the manufacture, distribution, sale, and possession of covered 7-OH products will be federally prohibited and subject to criminal, civil, and administrative penalties.

 What Exactly Is Being Banned?